 Healthy leg veins have valves that keep blood flowing to the heart.
 Venous reflux disease, also known as chronic venous disease or venous insufficiency, develops when the valves stop working properly and allow blood to flow backward (i.e., reflux) and pool in the lower leg veins.
 Chronic venous disease refers to persistent, progressive conditions that worsen over time and should be addressed with intervention by our vascular specialists to help alleviate and decrease pain and discomfort.
 If patients are left untreated, their symptoms of vein disease can worsen over time.

-Common Types of Chronic Venous Disease
+What are Common Types of Chronic Venous Disease?

 Chronic venous disease (CVD) is a term which encompasses several chronic conditions related to or caused by various vein disorders.
 Among the most common types of chronic venous disease are varicose veins and spider veins.